 The museum is approximately 600 square meters and includes a large new extension with changing exhibitions.
 The permanent collection is primarily of works collected by Svend and Helene Junge Pedersen.
 The permanent exhibition includes an extensive collection of historic art, including works by Christine Deichmann (1869-1945), J.E.C.
 Rasmussen (1841-1893), Harald Moltke (1871-1960) and Emanuel A. Pedersen (1894-1948).
 The museum also exhibits a collection of more recent art from artists such as Simon Kristoffersen (1933-1990), Miki Jacobsen (b.
 1965), Buuti Pedersen (b.
 1955), Hans Lynge (1906-1988), Anne-Birthe Hove (1951-2012) and Pia Arke (1958-2007).
 Additionally the museum exhibits a great collection of carvings in soapstone, bone, wood, and ivory from all around Greenland.

 Nuuk Art Museum was a gift from Svend and Helene Junge Pedersen to the people in Nuuk.
+You can read the letter here (note: the letter is in Danish only): Junges Gavebrev.
 It was opened in 2005 and is found in the former Adventist church, on Kissarneqqortuunnguaq 5, a few minutes’ walk from the center of Nuuk.
 The gift was handed over to the municipality Kommuneqarfik Sermersooq (the former Nuup Kommunea), and is now running the museum.

 In the later years, the museum has worked on different projects, such as the audioguide, and the Art Walk for the city of Nuuk.
 The museum has also developed teaching materials for elementary schools and high schools.